s-murfy/k223d/README.md

 The mesh should contain only triangles (i.e unstructured) and be in abaqus format  (i.e. .inp ending ) - two examples are provided Scotia.inp and test.inp.
 To generate a planar fault with the program provided in the make_mesh folder - the output from this is 'test.inp' and can be used directly in k223d.

+The lastest version includes a condition to better describe surface rupture